aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/remove-slide-from-presentation/_index.md

 ## **Remove Unused Master Slide**

 Aspose.Slides provides the [removeUnusedMasterSlides](https://reference.aspose.com/slides/php-java/com.aspose.slides/compress/#removeUnusedMasterSlides-com.aspose.slides.Presentation-) method (from the [Compress](https://reference.aspose.com/slides/php-java/com.aspose.slides/compress/) class) to allow you to delete unwanted and unused master slides.
-This Java code shows you how to remove a master slide from a PowerPoint presentation:
+This PHP code shows you how to remove a master slide from a PowerPoint presentation:

 ```php
   $pres = new Presentation("pres.pptx");